-Any person who engages in retaliation will be disciplined in accordance with District Policy, as applicable, and any applicable codes of conduct, handbooks, collective bargaining agreements, and individual employee contracts.
+Any person who engages in retaliation will be disciplined in accordance with Policies 4309, 4407, 4506, 4606, or 5206, as applicable, and any applicable codes of conduct, handbooks, collective bargaining agreements, and individual employee contracts.

-M. Training
+O. Training

-All District employees must be trained on how to identify and report sexual harassment.
+All District employees and Board members must be trained on how to identify and report sexual harassment.